-Marcellin College has a lively and inclusive vertical House system which provides opportunities for authentic student leadership and regular and friendly competitions and activities.
+Marcellin College has a well-developed and inclusive vertical House system which provides opportunities for authentic student leadership and regular activities that promote connectedness, social justice and community.
 The Houses form part of each young man’s identity and sense of belonging to our community.

-Our intention for each young man is that he enters – and leaves – the College under the guidance of a single House Leader and a single Pastoral Leader for his 6-year term at the College.
-Benefits include the rapport and positive relationships which are established.
-In principle, the Pastoral Leader:
+Our intention for each young man is that he enters – and leaves – the College under the guidance of a single House Leader and a single Pastoral Leader for their six years at the College.

-The House system also assists students to develop relationships with those in other year levels, allowing young men to forge new friendships and experience a more settled transition.
-There are ten Houses and within each House six Pastoral Groups, each supported by a House Leader who works collaboratively with all House staff.
+The House system also assists students to develop relationships with those in other year levels, allowing students to forge new friendships and experience a more settled transition.
+There are eight Houses and within each House seven Pastoral Groups, each supported by a House Leader who works collaboratively with all House staff to support the wellbeing of each student.
 The House Leader along with the Pastoral Leaders are responsible for the overall holistic development and management of each young man, with the Pastoral Leader becoming the primary contact with the home.
 These groups are frequently referred to as families and often become quite closely bonded.

-We also offer workshops for all young men in our community to develop their leadership skills and work with experienced leaders in and outside of the community, whilst also networking with other Catholic schools.
+We also offer workshops for all young men in our community to develop their leadership skills.
+In these programs, our students collaborate with experienced leaders within and outside the community, whilst also networking with other Catholic schools.